dazze1812/docker-collectd-fritzbox/readme.md

-# Docker container with collectd configured to collect data from Fritzbox
+# Docker container with collectd configured to collect data from FRITZ!Box
 This docker container is a preconfigured collectd with installed fritzcollectd.

-I use it on my Synology DS218+ to gather longterm connection statistics of my Fritzbox.
+It is used on a Synology NAS to gather longterm connection statistics and DECT sensor data from a FRITZ!Box.

 ## Setup
 - Install docker